 Filing a Car Accident Claim?
 An Attorney Can Help

-While these tips will get you started in the right direction, it's always a good idea to meet with an experienced attorney, especially if a serious injury is involved.
-Car accident cases are often complicated, and will typically require witnesses, medical evidence, and a detailed knowledge of negligence law to succeed.
+These tips will get you started in the right direction.
+But it's always a good idea to meet with an experienced attorney, especially if a serious injury is involved.
+Car accident cases are often complicated and require witnesses, medical evidence, and detailed knowledge of negligence law to succeed.
 Get started today and contact an experienced injury attorney near you.